szakitibi/Products.AutoUserMakerPASPlugin/Products/AutoUserMakerPASPlugin/README.rst

 If you want to admit only a subset of the users that Apache recognizes...

-1. In the ZMI, click your *ApacheAuthPluginHandler* instance.
+1. In the ZMI, click your *AutoUserMakerPASPlugin* instance.

 2. Click the Properties tab.